latetedemelon/viscal/README.md

 ## Usage

 1. After setting up the script, go back to your Google Sheet and refresh the page via the browser.
-2. Click on the `Options` sheet
+2. Click on `Google Calendar Sync` in the menu bar.
+3. Click on `Refresh` to pull the events from your calendar into the sheet.
+4. Authorize the script - This is a one time only item.
-3. Click on `Google Calendar Sync` in the menu bar.
+5. Click on `Google Calendar Sync` in the menu bar.
-4. Click on `Refresh` to pull the events from your calendar into the sheet.
+6. Click on `Refresh` to pull the events from your calendar into the sheet.
+7. Three should now be an `Options` Sheet available.
+See below for confuration details.
-5. Edit the events in the `Google Calendar` sheet as needed.
+8. Edit the events in the `Google Calendar` sheet as needed.
    - Update events by changing the `ACTION` column to `UPDATE`.
    - Delete events by changing the `ACTION` column to `DELETE`.
-6. Add new rows for new events.
+9. Add new rows for new events.
    - Add new events by changing the `ACTION` column to `ADD`.
-6. Click on `Google Calendar Sync` > `Synchronize` to push the changes back to your calendar.
+10. Click on `Google Calendar Sync` > `Synchronize` to push the changes back to your calendar.

 ## Options